 First: make sure you are working with an experienced, professional loan officer.
 The largest financial transaction of your life is far too important to place into the hands of someone who is not capable of advising you properly and troubleshooting the issues that may arise along the way.
 But how can you tell?
-Here are four simple questions your lender absolutely must be able to answer correctly.
-If they do not know the answers… run, don’t walk, RUN to a lender that does!
+Here are four simple questions your lender should be able to answer correctly.
+If they do not know the answers… talk to a lender who does!

 - What determines mortgage interest rates?
 The only correct answer is Mortgage Backed Securities or Mortgage Bonds, NOT the 10-year Treasury Note.
 While the 10-year Treasury Note sometimes trends in the same direction as Mortgage Bonds, it is not unusual to see them move in completely opposite directions.
-DO NOT work with a lender who has their eyes on the wrong indicators.
+DO NOT work with lenders who have their eyes on the wrong indicators.

 Be smart, ask questions, get answers!

-More than likely, this is one of the largest and most important financial transactions you will ever make.
-You might do this only four or five times in your entire life, but we do this every single day.
+This is one of the largest and most important financial transactions you will ever make.
+You might do this only four or five times in your entire life, but we do it every single day.
 It’s your home and your future.
 It’s our profession and our passion.
 We’re ready to work for your best interest.

-Once you are satisfied that you are working with a top-quality professional mortgage advisor, here are the rules and secrets you must know to “shop” effectively.
+Once you are satisfied that you are working with a top-quality professional mortgage advisor, here are the rules and secrets you should know to “shop” effectively:

-First, if it seems to good to be true, it probably is.
-But you didn’t really need us to tell you that, did you?
-Mortgage money and interest rates all come from the same places, and if something sounds really unbelievable, better ask a few more questions and find the hook.
+- If it seems too good to be true, it probably is.
+Mortgage money and interest rates all come from the same places, and if something sounds really unbelievable, better ask a few more questions and find the “hook”.
 Is there a prepayment penalty?
 If the rate seems incredible, are there extra fees?
 What is the length of the lock-in?
 If fees are discounted, is it built into a higher interest rate?

-Second, you get what you pay for.
-If you are looking for the cheapest deal out there, understand that you are placing a hugely important process into the hands of the lowest bidder.
-Would you ever want to travel in a car or airplane that had been built using the very cheapest materials, built by the cheapest labor?
+- You get what you pay for.
+If you are looking for the cheapest price, understand that you are placing a hugely important and complicated process into the hands of the lowest bidder.
+Would you want to travel in a car or airplane that had been built using the cheapest materials, built by the cheapest labor?
 In a best-case scenario, if you go with the lowest bidder, expect to receive very little advice – and be prepared for that advice to be wrong or ill-informed.
 You won’t get someone with a great deal of experience and you won’t get personal service.
-In the worst-case scenario, expect that you may not close at all.
+In the worst-case scenario, expect that you may not be able to close at all.
 All too often, you don’t know until it’s too late that the cheapest lender is the cheapest because they’re not very good at what they do – and you pay the price by having your financing fall through and losing the home you had your heart set on.
 We are not the cheapest.
-Of course our rates and costs are very competitive, but we have also invested in the systems and team we need to ensure the top quality experience that you deserve.
-If you want the cheapest – head on out to the Internet, and we wish you good luck.
-But remember that the cheapest rate on the wrong strategy can cost you thousands more in the long run.
-This is the largest financial transaction most people will make in their lifetime.
+Of course, our rates and fees are very competitive, but we have also invested in the systems and the team we need to make sure you get the top – quality experience that you deserve.?

-Third, make correct comparisons.
-When looking at estimates, don’t simply look at the bottom line.
-You absolutely must compare lender fees to lender fees, as these are the only ones that the lender controls.
+- Don’t just look at the “bottom line”.
+Compare lender fees to lender fees, as these are the only costs that the lender controls.
 And make sure lender fees are not “hidden” down amongst the title or state fees.
-A lender is responsible for quoting other fees involved with a mortgage loan, but since they are third party fees – they are often under-quoted up front by a lender to make their bottom line appear lower, since they know that many consumers are not educated to NOT simply look at the bottom line!
-The “APR” is easily manipulated by unscrupulous lenders as well, and worthless as a tool of comparison.
+A lender is responsible for quoting other fees involved with a mortgage loan, but since they are third party fees, they are often low-balled by a lender to make their bottom line appear lower, since they know that many consumers don’t know better than just to look at the bottom line!
+The “APR” is easily manipulated by unscrupulous lenders as well, and it is worthless as a tool of comparison.

-Fourth, understand that interest rates and closing costs go hand in hand.
-This means that you can have any interest rate that you want – but you may pay more in costs if the rate is lower than the norm.
-On the other hand, you can pay discounted fees, reduced fees, or even no fees at all – but understand that this comes at the expense of a higher interest rate.
-Either of these balances might be right for you, or perhaps somewhere in between.
+- Understand that interest rates and closing costs go hand in hand.
+This means that you can have any interest rate that you want – but you will pay more in fees and other costs if the rate is lower than the norm.
+By the same token, you can pay less in fees, or even no fees at all – but this means you will pay a higher interest rate.
+Either of these trade-offs might be right for you, or perhaps you’re better off somewhere in between.
 It all depends on what your financial goals are.
 A professional lender will be able to offer the best advice and options in terms of the balance between interest rate and closing costs that correctly fits your personal goals.

-Fifth, understand that interest rates can change daily, even hourly.
-This means that if you are comparing lender rates and fees – this is a moving target on an hourly basis.
+- Understand that interest rates can change daily, even hourly.
+This means that if you are comparing lender rates and fees, you’re dealing with a moving target.
 For example, if you have two lenders that you just can’t decide between and want a quote from each – you must get this quote at the exact same time on the exact same day with the exact same terms or it will not be an accurate comparison.
 You also must know the length of the lock you are looking for, since longer rate locks typically have slightly higher rates.

-As you can imagine, we wouldn’t be encouraging you to shop around if we weren’t pretty confident that we feel that we can give you a great value and give you the kind of expert service you want and deserve.
+We wouldn’t be encouraging you to shop around if we weren’t confident that we can give you a great value and give you the kind of expert service you want and deserve.